Mass Spectrometry & Spectroscopy

 “This type of transparency would increase the risk of being detected to such a level that fraud prevalence should decrease,” they add.

 Fraud isn’t the only concern in the food and beverage industry, with bacteria such as salmonella a major public health risk.
-Find out more about the important role food analysis testing has to play when it comes to preventing outbreaks of salmonella and other food-borne illnesses in ‘Can You Test for Salmonella in Food?'
+Find out more about the important role food analysis testing has to play when it comes to preventing outbreaks of salmonella and other food-borne illnesses in ‘Can You Test for Salmonella in Food?'.
+Or read 'Accurate Testing Keeps Farm Animals Healthy' to discover the role of testing on animals at the very start of the food production chain.

 View all digital editions